YERBA SANTA Overview Information

 In foods and beverages, an extract of yerba santa is used as a flavoring.

 In the manufacturing of medications, yerba santa is used to mask the bitter taste of certain drugs.

 How does it work?

 Yerba santa contains chemicals that are thought to loosen mucus in the chest and may increase urination.

 - Bruises, sprains, wounds, insect bites, or joint pain when put on the skin.

 YERBA SANTA Side Effects & Safety

-Yerba santa seems to be safe when taken by mouth for most adults, but the potential side effects are not known.
+Yerba santa is LIKELY SAFE when eaten in amounts commonly found in food or when taken by mouth for medicinal reasons.
+However, the potential side effects are not known.

 Moderate Interaction Be cautious with this combination

 - Lithium interacts with YERBA SANTA